PLUG’s price-to-sales ratio: Is it a good investment opportunity?

-The 200-day Simple moving average is often placed more emphasis on by traders because of daily price changes.
-Investors will use the SMA-200 in different situations in trading activity as a key indicator to determine their support and resistance levels, and at the moment, PLUG’s SMA-200 is $1.5981.

-Further, it is important to consider PLUG stock ratios, particularly its price-to-sales ratio over the past twelve months, which stands at 2.45.PLUG’s price to book ratio for the most recent quarter was 0.98, resulting in an 4.91 price to cash per share for the period.
+Additionally, it is important to take into account PLUG stock ratios, including its price-to-sales ratio, which is 2.69 for the last tewlve months.PLUG’s price to book ratio for the most recent quarter was 1.07, resulting in an 5.38 price to cash per share for the period.

 How does Plug Power Inc (PLUG) stock rate among analysts?
 Buy, sell, or hold?